ibm-cloud-docs/vpc/snapshots_vpc_restore.md

 1. From the Attach data volume panel, expand the list of Block volumes and select **Create a data volume**.

 1. Select **Import from snapshot**.
 Expand the Snapshot list and select a snapshot.
-You can select either a bootable snapshot or a snapshot of a data volume.

 1. Optionally, increase the size of the volume within the specified range.